art-suite/art-suite-applications/packages/art-aws/README.md

 # art-aws
-A cleaner API to the AWS SDK uinsg Promises &amp; Art.Foundation
+A cleaner API to AWS SDK with Promises and Art.Foundation